miliaresis/GeoLogic_Shell/README.md

 * Accuracy assessment of digital elevation models
 1. Miliaresis G., Paraschou Ch., 2005.
 Vertical accuracy of the SRTM DTED Level 1 of Crete.
 Int.
 J. of Applied Earth Observation & GeoInformation 7(1):49-59. doi:10.1016/j.jag.2004.12.001
 1. Miliaresis G., 2007.
 An upland object based modeling of the vertical accuracy of the SRTM-1 elevation dataset.
 Journal of Spatial Sciences, 52(1):13-29.
+1. Miliaresis G., 2008.
+The Landcover Impact on the Aspect/Slope Accuracy Dependence of the SRTM-1 Elevation Data for the Humboldt Range.
+Sensors, 8(5):3134-3149. doi:10.3390/s8053134.
 1. Miliaresis G., Delikaraoglou D., 2009.
 Effects of Percent Tree Canopy Density and DEM Mis-registration to SRTM/NED Vegetation Height Estimates.
 Remote Sensing.
 1(2):36-49 doi:10.3390/rs1020036
 1. Miliaresis G., Paraschou Ch.V., 2011.
 An evaluation of the accuracy of the ASTER GDEM and the role of stack number: A case study of Nisiros Island, Greece.
 Remote Sensing Letters  2(2):127-135  doi: 10.1080/01431161.2010.503667
 * Volcanic geomorphometry